jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

+Avoid positioning yourself as the expert in the participant’s domain by suggesting procedures and by telling the participant  how and why something should be done.
+If the participant would just look up to you and your concept of how work should be done we would not get to know anything.

 ![observing the user’s work](images/ObservationDesign1.jpg)

 ## Building trust

-In this section we are going to get to know more about how you can show that you value the participant’s time and input and make the participant feel comfortable during the research.
+In this section I demonstrate how you can show that you value the participant’s time and input and make the participant  feel comfortable during the research.

 User researchers ask lots of possibly awkward feeling questions and at least in the beginning, a research session could be unusual for some participants.
 In this section we are going to look at some ways to ensure that the research session will be a pleasant experience.

 ### Start with simple questions